2-switch: transition and stability on forests and pseudofests: Stability and interval property

 \subsection{Matching number and related parameters}

 A matching in a graph $G$ is a set of pairwise disjoint edges of $G$.
-The maximum size of a matching in $G$ is called the matching number of $G$, which is denoted by $\mu(G)$.
+The maximum size of a matching in $G$ is called the \emph{matching number} of $G$, which is denoted by $\mu(G)$.
 A matching in \(G\) with maximum size is called a maximum matching.
 A proof of the stability of $\mu$ under 2-switch can be found between the lines of \cite{BockRat}.
-We include our proof for completion. \begin{lemma} Let $M$ be a maximum matching in a graph $G$ and let $\tau$ be a 2-switch between $e_{1},e_{2}\in E(G)$.
-If $e_{1}$ and $e_{2}$ are both in $M$ or both in $E(G)-M$, then $\mu(G)\leq \mu(\tau (G))$. \end{lemma}
+We include our proof for completeness.